Why Engagement Rings Are Made With Diamonds

 The agency’s campaign was undoubtedly one of the most effective of all time.
 N.W.
 Ayer embarked on a multi-pronged attack that completely overhauled Americans’ view of diamonds.
 The agency got Hollywood’s biggest stars to wear diamonds and encouraged leading fashion designers to talk up diamond rings as an emerging trend.
 The plan worked beautifully; in the first three years of the campaign American diamond sales shot up by over 50 percent.

 Those results were certainly encouraging for the diamond industry, but the De Beers-N.W.
 Ayer partnership hadn’t even played its masterstroke yet.
-In 1947, Ayer copywriter Frances Gerety penned the slogan “A Diamond is Forever,” a line so elegant and effective De Beers is still using it over six decades later.
+In 1947, Ayer copywriter Frances Gerety penned the slogan “A Diamond is Forever,” a line so elegant and effective De Beers is still using it almost 70 years later.
 The slogan helped underscore the diamond’s significance as an enduring, unbreakable symbol of love, and the sales of diamond engagement rings shot through the roof.
 Within 20 years, 80 percent of American brides were sporting rocks.

 As the demand for rings has shot up, so have the stakes involved.
-Online diamond retailer Blue Nile rolled out a ring-buying app recently, and just last month it moved a $250,000 ring to an iPad user.
-Not everyone’s throwing around that kind of loot, but the Canadian paper The Globe and Mail recently reported that a $5,000 ring “is on the high end for the average person.”
+In 2010, online diamond retailer Blue Nile rolled out a ring-buying app, and moved a $250,000 ring to an iPad user.
+Not everyone’s throwing around that kind of loot, but the Canadian paper The Globe and Mail reported that a $5,000 ring “is on the high end for the average person.”

 Should She Give It Back?